makeitMVPadmin/P4_Skill_Exchange/README.md

 - **`tailwind.config.js`**: Defines the configuration for global tailwind styles
 - **`vite.config.ts`**: Defines the configuration for the vite app.

-Feel free to customize the project structure to fit your specific project requirements.

 ## Technologies